-This is mostly used for libraries which want to supply their own Autoconf macros for use by other programs.
-For instance the gettext library supplies a macro AM_GNU_GETTEXT which should be used by any package using gettext.
+This can be used by libraries which want to supply their own Autoconf macros for use by other programs.
+For instance the gettext library supplies a macro AM\GNU\GETTEXT which should be used by any package using gettext.
 When the library is installed, it installs this macro so that aclocal will find it.